SUPScientist/Advanced-Quantitative-Oceanography/python_installation_instructions.md

 Miniconda.
 While Anaconda is great (it has a nice interface and quickly downloads 1500+ libraries that you can just click on to use).
 It takes up a lot of disk space on libraries that aren't especially relevant for ocean sciences.
 With Miniconda you install the libraries that you want, this makes it smaller, and also more controlled.

-* download this [file](https://github.com/python4oceanography/ocean_python_tutorial/blob/master/environment.yml) to your working directory:
+* download this [file](https://github.com/python4oceanography/ocean_python_tutorial/blob/master/environment.yml) to your working directory.
+We will use this later.

-* Install Miniconda:  Download Miniconda, Python 3.7 by clicking [here](https://docs.conda.io/en/latest/miniconda.html):

-* Install the downloaded file.
+* Install Miniconda:  Download Miniconda, Python 3.7 by clicking [here](https://docs.conda.io/en/latest/miniconda.html).
+Install the downloaded file.

 # Open up an anaconda prompt
 * Windows:  From your start button, look for Anaconda, within that folder open 'Anaconda Prompt'.
 You are done, skip to next section on installing libraries.